Aldaviva/VivaldiCustomLauncher/README.md

 1. Update any shortcuts to `vivaldi.exe` to refer to this program instead, for example, shortcuts in the Start Menu.
 1. If you pin Vivaldi to the taskbar, you will see double Vivaldi icons when it's running, because `VivaldiCustomLauncher.exe` is a different executable than `vivaldi.exe`.
 To fix this, you can set the `VivaldiCustomLauncher.exe` shortcut's AppId to Vivaldi's AppId.
     1. Download [`Win7AppId1.1.exe`](https://code.google.com/archive/p/win7appid/downloads).
+    1. Open an elevated Command Prompt, otherwise this program may crash without administrator privileges.
     1. Run `Win7AppId1.1.exe "%APPDATA%\Microsoft\Internet Explorer\Quick Launch\User Pinned\TaskBar\Vivaldi.lnk" Vivaldi._crx_mpognobbkiajifpdfhcoklimli`, or whatever your shortcut is called.
 1. Grant Modify permissions for the Vivaldi installation directory to your Windows user account.
 1. Try opening a web page.